-Guided tour of the UNESCO listed historical centre of Alberobello with its white washed conical shaped trulli houses for which the Puglia region is famous – Locorotondo is perched on a hill overlooking Valle d’Itria and a visit to the beautiful church of Santa Maria della Greco is followed by wine tasting at a local vineyard.
+Locorotondo is perched on a hill overlooking Valle d’Itria and a visit to the beautiful church of Santa Maria della Greco is followed by wine tasting at a local vineyard – guided tour of the UNESCO listed historical centre of Alberobello with its white washed conical shaped trulli houses for which the Puglia region is famous.

 Day 3 – Cattedrale di San Nicola Pellegrino in Trani & Castel del Monte

-The magnificent Cattedrale di San Nicola Pellegrino in Trani occupies a prominent position next to the clear waters of the Adriatic and has one of the largest crypts in the world – guided tour of the World Heritage site of Castel del Monte with its unusual octagonal layout and eight equally octagonal towers, built in the 13th century as a monument for Emperor Frederick II.
+The magnificent Cattedrale di San Nicola Pellegrino in Trani occupies a prominent position next to the clear waters of the Adriatic and has one of the largest crypts in the world – the World Heritage site of Castel del Monte features an unusual octagonal layout and eight equally octagonal towers, built in the 13th century as a monument for Emperor Frederick II.